Financial-Times/origami-website/_documentation/components.md

 Origami components that use JavaScript are **not** self starting, unless you use the [Build Service](/TODO).
 This means that when you add components to your page [manually](/TODO), the features that come with that component won't be available until you explicitly initialise them.

-<aside>The Build Service uses a component called <a href="/TODO">o-autoinit</a> which will initialise the default configuration and JavaScript for every Origami component on the page</aside>
+<aside>The Build Service uses a component called <a href="/TODO">o-autoinit</a> which will initialise the default configuration and JavaScript for every Origami component on the page.</aside>

-This will give you more control over the configuration of a component, and allows you to slot it in wherever is best suited to your needs.
+This will give you more control over the configuration of a component, and it allows you to slot it in wherever is best suited to your needs.
 There are three ways in which we can do this, and each serves a different purpose - there isn't a 'right' method.

 #### Initialise all components on the page